 - Roti Wraps: In a large bowl sift together flour, salt, yeast, and baking powder, and begin adding water, about a 1/4 cup at a time.
 Knead in as much water as required to come to a firm dough, then cover with plastic wrap or a clean tea towel and let it rest for about 20 minutes in a warm spot.
 Note: depending on your flour you may need more water, dough should be springy, not tough.

 - Knead rested dough for about 90 seconds.
-Divide dough into six even balls, pat each into a round, flat disk.
-Move dough on to a floured surface and roll into round sheets with a rolling pin until they are roughly 10-inches wide and a ¼ inch thick.
+Divide dough into six even balls, pat or each into a round, flat disk.
+Move dough onto a floured surface and roll into round sheets with a rolling pin until they are roughly 10-inches wide and a ¼ inch thick.

 - Lightly brush flat roti wrap with oil and place on a hot, flat skillet.
 Cook each side for about 2 minutes until brown bubbles begin to appear.
 Remove and cool.

 To assemble: Place a scoop of of curry (about a half cup) in the middle of the roti and fold, left over right then top and bottom, to form a rectangular bundle.
 Serve fold down, allowing curry to weigh down the seams and seep, ever so slightly, into the folds of the roti, holding it perfectly in place.

 Gypsy Quickie Tip: If you’re not up to mastering the art of roti wraps, pop by your local roti hut, they’re often willing to sell you a few wrappers for a roti night at home.
-It will be our little secret.
+It’ll be our little secret.

 - Cook Time: 90 mins